Simversity/literature/docs/orm.md

 ```

 ###count
-Returns Total no. of Documents that match the query.
+Returns number of documents that match the query.
 Its effectively an alias for get_many().count(); only much faster since it does not perform cursor transfer over the wire and uses just the _id field which has a good likelihood of being served out of RAM.

 Example